-I wrapped up a second campaign of tremulus, a Powered by the Apocalypse RPG of Lovecraftian horror by Sean Preston, this past Tuesday night.
+I wrapped up a second campaign of tremulus (paid link), a Powered by the Apocalypse RPG of Lovecraftian horror by Sean Preston, this past Tuesday night.
 I’ve been meaning to write about tremulus for some time, because it’s a great game, it’s underrated, and I initially underrated it myself.

 My initial impression wasn’t favorable.

 One of the things I love about being an avid RPGGeek user is that when I want to know what I thought about a game four years ago, it’s easy to find out.
 Here’s what I said about it after one session:

 “I’ve played one session of tremulus, character creation plus an hour or so of play that was purely introductory.
 I can’t shake the sense that this isn’t a great implementation of Apocalypse World, but I’ll give it a more thorough shakedown as the campaign progresses.”

 Not exactly a ringing endorsement!
 My initial rating was a 7 out of 10, which was giving it the benefit of the doubt.

 (Quoting myself seems insufferably pretentious, but I want to show how my thinking on tremulus changed over time, and it’s the easiest and most direct way to do that.)

 I stuck to my guns and gave it more thought as that campaign progressed, and things changed:

 “Several sessions in, I’m enjoying the game largely despite the system.
 It’s just not a particularly deft or interesting AW hack.
 There are some good bits, to be sure, but not as many as I’d like.
 The playbooks are mostly pretty boring and same-y, and I’d likely be having just as much fun with the same good group and a different system.

 I enjoy PbtA games enough to like the core of what I’m getting here despite the fact that it’s surrounded with a fair amount of blah.
 The non-blah, for me, remains the Ebon Eaves playset aspect — that’s quite cool.”